nanobox-io/nanobox-guides/articles/php/cakephp/add-a-database.md

 You can connect directly to your database from an <a href="https://docs.nanobox.io/local-dev/managing-local-data/" target="\_blank">external client</a>.

 #### From CakePHP
 You can also test your connection by simply trying to run your app and see if it is able to connect.
+Basically, on the home page, CakePHP will show the status of database connection.

 Assuming you have migrations setup according to the [official guide](https://cakephp.com/user_guide/libraries/migration.html), you can run them directly.